Skip down to main content

 Each student will select two option courses.
 The following list is representative, but may be updated.

-The thesis of up to 15,000 words is the capstone to the MSc experience.
+A thesis of approximately 10,000 words (with a maximum of 15,000 words) is the capstone to the MSc experience.
 It provides students with the opportunity to apply the methods and approaches they have covered in the other parts of the course and carry out a substantive piece of academic research on a specialist topic of their choosing.

 Academics within the Social Data Science programme will put forward both specific projects as well as general themes in which they would be happy to supervise theses.
 Students are also encouraged to propose projects of their own.
 Students will not be required to choose thesis topics until the second term in order to give them ample time for their research interests to develop and the opportunity to discuss topics with relevant faculty members.